 Despite the confirmation that ants carry microorganisms, our results have not afforded to clarify the precise role these insects have in HAIs.
 Further studies should be conducted to assess the risk of infection in hospital settings potentially colonized by ants.

-So – don’t go out to kill at the ants everywhere based on this article.
+So – don’t go out to kill all the ants everywhere based on this article.
 But certainly it is worth keeping in mind that organisms other than humans may be involved in spreading microbes around in a hospital environment.